-TYPICAL DESIGN CONFIGURATIONS Straight Run Only one end of the LED strip POWER SUPPLY is powered.
+TYPICAL DESIGN CONFIGURATIONS Straight Run Only one end of the LED strip is powered.
 Multiple strips can be connected in a series for a continuous run.
 LEDs farther away from the power supply may appear dimmer due to voltage drop, especially if longer wires are used in between to connect strips.
-Center Feed/Loop Back Either power two equal legs of LEG 1 IFG 2 tape lighting from the center or loop back and power both ends of POWER the LED tape.
-These configurations SUPPLY will produce more consistent brightness and color over the POWER length of the strip.
-A loop back is SUPPLY excellent for room perimeter tray ceiling or cove lighting.
-Array An array uses two or more 000 = 000 LEG 1 legs of various lengths FOWER SUPPLY wired to a power supply - - LEG 2 in a parallel connection.
-LEG 3 You will need to calculate 000 = 00000 total wattage used in an
+Center Feed/Loop Back Either power two equal legs of

+Either power two equal legs of tape lighting from the center or loop back and power both ends of the LED tape.
+These configurations will produce more consistent brightness and color over the length of the strip.
+A loop back is excellent for room perimeter tray ceiling or cove lighting.